rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 `unwary` maintainer can address the issue.
 Here are some potential forms this additional guidance could take.

- * If cargo is not running in "offline mode", it can take the future-incompatibilty signaling as an opportunity to query `crates.io` to find out if a newer version of the upstream crate is available, and if so, suggest to the user they might upgrade to it.
+ * cargo could respond to the future-incompatibilty signaling by querying the local index to find out if a newer version of the upstream crate is available.
+If a newer version is available, then it could suggest to the user they might upgrade to it.
    If such an upgrade could be done via `cargo update`, then the output could obviously suggest that as well.

    (This is just a heuristic measure, as it would not attempt to check ahead of time if the newer version actually resolves the problem in question.)

+   A further refinement on this idea would be to query `crates.io` itself If cargo is not running in "offline mode".
+But querying the index may well suffice in practice.

  * Cargo could suggest to the `unwary` maintainer that they file a bug (or search for previously-filed bug) in the source repository for